OpenChirp/server_docker/README.md

 ### Development Configuration

+The development configuration exposes all service ports, does not persist files and mounts application code from the host.

+Before starting a development configuration you should get the source code using the **fetch-repos.sh** script:
+> chmod +x fetch-repos.sh && ./fetch-repos.sh

-You can start a **development configuration** using the **docker-compose.devel.yml** file by running:
+You start a **development configuration** using the **docker-compose.devel.yml** file:

 > `docker-compose -f docker-compose.yml -f docker-compose.devel.yml up -d`

-The development configuration exposes all service ports, does not do persistance and mounts application code from the host.

 You also have a **development configuration** with persistence configured in the **docker-compose.devel-persistence.yml**.
 Run it with: